 See more of Kristin and Matt’s Manor House wedding

-Make ‘em Laugh, Make ‘em Cry.
+Write Wedding Vows that will Make ‘em Laugh and Make ‘em Cry.

 The best wedding vows take the crowd on an emotional roller coaster.
 Start out by tugging at those heart strings and then flip the script with something a bit lighter.
 Then get those happy tears flowing again and hit ‘em with a witty punchline.
 Be sincere, but don’t be afraid to inject your wedding vows with a bit of levity.